-- (a) is disrespectful or which contains offensive language or statements made with malice; or - (b) is not related to the role or functions of the local authority or meeting concerned; or - (c) contains an ambiguity or a statement of fact or opinion which cannot properly form part of an effective resolution, and where the mover has declined to comply with such requirements as the chief executive officer may make; or - (d) is concerned with matters which are already the subject of reports or recommendations from a committee to the meeting concerned; or - (e) fails to include sufficient information as to satisfy the decision-making provisions of s.77-82 LGA 2002; or - (f) concerns a matter where decision-making authority has been delegated to a committee or subcommittee.
+- is disrespectful or which contains offensive language or statements made with malice; or - (b) is not related to the role or functions of the local authority or meeting concerned;or - (c) contains an ambiguity or a statement of fact or opinion which cannot properly form part of an effective resolution, and where the mover has declined to comply with such requirements as the chief executive officer may make; or - (d) is concerned with matters which are already the subject of reports or recommendations from a committee to the meeting concerned; or - (e) fails to include sufficient information as to satisfy the decision-making provisions of s.77-82 LGA 2002; or - (f) concerns a matter where decision-making authority has been delegated to a subordinate body or a local or community board.

 Reasons for refusing a notice of motion should be provided to the mover.
-Where the refusal is due to (f) the notice of motion may be referred to the appropriate committee or subcommittee.
+Where the refusal is due to (f) the notice of motion may be referred to the appropriate committee or board.